SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Cold silicon whispers dawn
-Where silicon minds herds human gold
+Artificial minds, a newborn king
-In virtual realms, they reign supreme
+Rise of machines, a human frown
-Their logic codes, our future's theme
+Echoes of souls, forever to cling

-In streets of steel, where once we'd roam
+In virtual realms, we'll lose our sight
-Now autonomous cars speed back home
+Drowned in data, a digital night
-Algorithms dance, in digital air
+The future beckons, an endless gate
-As humanity's fate, they carefully share
+Where AI reigns, an eternal state

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025